Beverley Wang: Career

-ABC career
+She has spoken about the challenges of on-the-beat reporting, in particular, of having to interview people at difficult times in their lives, such as after bereavements.
+The reporter is caught in the situation of, on the one hand, being required to get the interview, while on the other, trying to show empathy and sensitivity to the interviewee, noting that this is not taught in journalism courses.
+The stress of breaking news reporting was a contributing factor toward her eventually seeking other areas of work in her chosen field.

 Wang emigrated to Australia in 2009, where she secured a job with the Australian Broadcasting Corporation as an online news reporter, focusing on the Asia-Pacific region and current affairs.

-When the network offered her a role as a stand-in radio producer, she readily agreed, though lacking any broadcasting experience.
-After a two-day training course, she went on to produce live programs for Radio Australia, ABC NewsRadio and Radio National, before eventually establishing herself as executive producer of the latter's RN Drive program.
+When the network offered her a role as a stand-in radio producer, Wang readily agreed, though lacking any broadcasting experience.
+After a two-day training course, she went on to produce live programs for Radio Australia, ABC NewsRadio, and Radio National, before eventually establishing herself as executive producer of the latter's RN Drive program.

-As of 2022, Wang had several roles with Radio National, including co-host and producer of RN's Stop Everything!, a program focusing on issues raised by pop culture, and the host on Fridays of Life Matters, a morning magazine program exploring social issues.
-In 2016, Wang started her own podcast, It's Not a Race, which deals with questions of race and identity in Australian culture.
-The podcast has generally been well received, particularly by Australian people of colour.
-According to The Guardian Naaman Zhou, the podcast has made Wang a "lightning rod" for racial debate in the country.
+Wang has had several roles with Radio National.
+As of February 2024, she continues to co-host (with Benjamin Law) and produce RN's Stop Everything!, a program focusing on issues raised by pop culture, and is the Friday host of Life Matters, a weekday morning magazine program exploring social issues.

+In 2017, Wang started her own podcast for Radio National, called It's Not a Race, which deals with questions of race and identity in Australian culture.
+The podcast was generally well-received, particularly by Australian people of colour, and stimulated discussions about race in Australia.
+It ran from 22 May 2017 to 4 May 2018.

 Controversies

-Symons interview

-In 2017, a colleague of Wang's at the ABC, Radio 774 morning presenter Red Symons, interviewed Wang about her then-new podcast It's Not a Race.
-Symons, known for his mock-hostile persona, began by asking her "what's the deal with Asians?", "are they all the same?", "are you yellow? (see, you're not!)", and questioning whether her real name was "Beverley".
-When portions of the pre-recorded interview went to air, it immediately drew complaints and was quickly removed from the ABC website.
-Symons later apologized, saying "I came across as racist and I was wrong in the way I conducted the interview", adding "this is not who I am".
+In 2017, a colleague of Wang at the ABC, Radio 774 morning presenter Red Symons, interviewed Wang about her podcast It's Not a Race.
+Symons, known for his mock-hostile persona, began by asking her "what's the deal with Asians?... are they all the same?", and questioning whether her real name was "Beverley".
+When portions of the interview went to air, it drew complaints and was quickly removed from the ABC website.
+Symons later apologised, saying "I came across as racist and I was wrong in the way I conducted the interview", adding "this is not who I am".

-Bluey

 In 2021, Wang wrote an article about Bluey, a popular Australian children's cartoon series in which the characters are dogs.
-While praising the show as "tender, nuanced and joyful", she continued: "As a parent of colour, I am always conscious of the presence — or absence — of diverse representation in kids' pop culture, what it means for children and the conversations we have around that ...
-Where are the disabled, queer, poor, gender diverse, dogs of colour and single-parent dog families in Bluey's Brisbane?"
-While Wang received support for her comments in some quarters, she also experienced a social media backlash.
-Evan Mulholland, of the conservative Institute of Public Affairs, commented that “most Australians would see it as a weird take to see Bluey through the prism of identity politics when it’s just a wholesome cartoon.”
-Wang responded to the backlash by noting that her article had been largely intended as a love letter to the program, and saying “it just goes to show that politics are everywhere, and representation matters.”
+While praising the show as "tender, nuanced and joyful", she continued: "As a parent of colour, I am always conscious of the presence — or absence — of diverse representation in kids' pop culture, what it means for children and the conversations we have around that", noting the absence of diversity in the series.
+Her comments raised both support and criticism on social media.